The Ultimate Lights for Bully Netting and Lobstering

 Another common method to mount bully netting lights is to utilize a boat adapter with pole for underwater light and clamp it to the side of your vessel.
 This is an easy method for most bully netters to hook net lobster on the go with their current boat setup.

 Turning a bay boat into a bully netting boat is pretty easy with our Swamp Eye Submersible lights and boat adapters.
 The Swamp Eye Lights come with strong protective covers, which make them ideal for running underwater while bully netting spiny lobster.
 Below is a photo showing their most desired attribute: color tone adjustability for clear and muddy water.
+These submersible lights also work well as flounder gigging equipment and bowfishing equipment.

 The warm white (left) works best for muddier waters while the cool white (right) works best for clearer waters.
 If you're out lobstering in the mini season, you probably know how stirred up the water can get when the competition is high for spiny lobster.
 Combine that with changing tidal currents, and you'll see water clarity go from good to great as easily as it can go from good to mud.
 The color adjustability will help you see more lobster and ultimately bring in a quicker limit.